 Under the attractive nuisance doctrine, homeowners are sometimes responsible for injuries to trespassers.
 If a child drowns in someone’s pool while trespassing on the property, the child’s family can still file a premises liability and wrongful death lawsuit against the pool owner.
 By failing to adequately enclose the pool, the owner creates an attractive nuisance that may draw in a child who, many times, is unable to read the warning signs posted around the pool.

-What Do I Do If I Suffer Injury in a DC, Virginia or Maryland Pool Accident?
+What Do I Do If I Suffer Injury in a Northern Virginia Pool Accident?

-If you or a loved one has been injured or killed in a swimming pool accident, then contact the Virginia, Maryland and Washington, D.C. premises liability lawyers at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. today for a free case evaluation.
+If you or a loved one has been injured or killed in any swimming pool accidents, then contact the Northern Virginia premises liability lawyers at Koonz McKenney Johnson & DePaolis LLP today for a free case evaluation.

 Our law firm operates on contingency fees.
 This means that if our personal injury lawyers decide to take on your swimming pool injury case, we will cover all upfront costs related to the legal proceedings.
 Additionally, if we are unsuccessful in winning your case, you will owe us nothing.
-We have law offices in Washington, D.C. as well as Fairfax, Virginia and Greenbelt, Maryland.
-You can reach us by filling out our online contact form in addition to calling one of our three locations.
+We have a law office in Northern Virginia and you can reach us by filling out our online contact form in addition to calling one of our three locations.